PengyangZhou/ECE411-mp4/mp4/doc/Specifications.md

 The prediction of a branch (1 means take branch, 0 means not take).
 This value is used later when the comparator produce the `br_en` signal to  give feedback to the branch predictor.

-#### 4.2 Function
+#### 4.2 Functionality

 The decoder module put the right value into the ALU reservation station (RS).
-It is either a immediate from the instruction, existing register value from regfile, or ROB entry index read from the regfile.
+It is either a immediate from the instruction, existing register value from regfile, completed but not committed value from ROB, or ROB entry index of an uncompleted operation.
+The decoder must handle the relationship between `Q` and `V` properly.

 ### 5 ALU reservation station